The rates of growth in a hyperbolic group: Finiteness of equal growth generating sets

-The collection of words that we constructed in $L$ from a given word $w \in L$ of length $m$, may contain elements that represent the same element in $L$.
+The collection of words that we constructed in $L$ from a given word $w \in L$ of length $m$, which is a lift of a geodesic in $(\Gamma,S_{n_0})$, may contain elements that represent the same element in $L$.
 To prevent that, we take out from the collection that we constructed, a subcollection of {\it forbidden} words (in somewhat similar way to what we did in the second section).

+\begin{definition}[Forbidden words] Let $w \in L$ be an element that corresponds to a lift of a geodesic of length $m$ in $(\Gamma,S_{n_0})$, that is a subgeodesic of length $m$ of a geodesic produced by the fixed finite state automata that goes over the elements in $(\Gamma,S_{n_0})$.